BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-javascript-switch-cases.md

 [google.com ](https://google.com/)and run a quick search for more switch cases examples.

-If this article helped you, show it by clapping, sharing or dropping some comments :)
+If this article helped you, show it by sharing!!

 Thanks for reading!